FormidableLabs/serverless-jetpack/README.md

 #### Tracing Caveats

+* **Only works with JavaScript handlers**: Tracing mode only works with handler files that are real JavaScript ending in the suffixes of `.js` or `.mjs`.
+If you have TypeScript, JSX, etc., please transpile it first and point your handler at that file.
+By default tracing mode will search on `PATH/TO/HANDLER_FILE.{js,mjs}` to then trace, and will throw an error if no matching files are found for a function that has `runtime: node*` when tracing mode is enabled.

 * **Replaces Package Introspection**: Enabling tracing mode will replace all `package.json` production dependency inspection and add a blanket exclusion pattern for `node_modules` meaning things that are traced are the **only** thing that will be included by your bundle.

 * **Works with other `include|excludes`s**: The normal package `include|exclude`s work like normal and are a means of bring in other files as appropriate to your application.